sourabhdey21/Ansible/README.md

 # Ansible
-Ansible  Tutorials to Manager LInux and Window Server
+Ansible Repository for windows and linux playbooks